-The Association's capital assets were \$74,949 as of June 30, 2023, and are included as noncurrent assets on the Statements of Net Position.
-This balance is net of accumulated depreciation and reflects a decrease of \$12,617 compared to June 30, 2022.
+Capital assets were \$74,949 as of June 30, 2024, and are included as noncurrent assets on the Statements of Net Position.
+This balance is net of accumulated depreciation and reflects a decrease of \$12,617 compared to June 30, 2023.
 The decrease is primarily due to the disposal of the AV System in the Ball Room at the Alumni Center and a year of depreciation expense.
-See Note 7 for more details on the Association's capital assets

-The Association's capital assets were \$87,566 as of June 30, 2022, and are included as noncurrent assets on the Statements of Net Position.
-This balance is net of accumulated depreciation and reflects an increase of \$23,207 compared to June 30, 2021.
-The increase in capital assets is primarily due to building security equipment that was added to the Alumni Center.
+The Association's SBITA assets were \$104,221 as of June 30, 2024, and are included in noncurrent assets on the accompanying Statements of Net Position.
+This balance is net of accumulated amortization and reflects an increase of \$104,221 compared to June 30, 2023.
+This increase is a result of a three-year alumni engagement software arrangement.